AsadKazi/Kafka-net6-MediatR/README.md

 # Kafka-net6-MediatR
-Smart way (topic name using attribute), .net6 and MediatR pattern
+Simple publisher and consumer using kafka Smart way (topic name using attribute), .net6 and MediatR pattern